influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/administration/config.md

 ### hostname = "localhost"

-The hostname is the `hostname` of the node which is advertised to its Raft peers.
+The hostname of the node which is advertised to its Raft peers.
+InfluxDB tries to get the hostname automatically, but if the OS returns something that isn't resolvable by other servers in the cluster, use this option to manually set the hostname.

 ### bind-address = ":8088"

-The bind address is the `port` of the node which is used to communicates with its Raft peers.
+The bind address is the `port` for cluster wide communication.

+### http-bind-address = ":8091"

+The bind address for consensus communication.

+### https-enabled = false

+### https-certificate = ""

 ### retention-autocreate = true